How to Create a Festive Christmas Cottage

 The holidays are known for relishing tasty treats and beverages which evoke the feelings of cosiness and nostalgia.
 Surprise your guests upon arrival with an extra special Christmas welcome pack filled with festive goodies.

-To get guests in the Christmas spirit, include some firm festive favourites:
+To get guests in the Christmas spirit, include some firm festive favourites, such as:

-- Hot chocolate plus all the trimmings – squirty cream, marshmallows and cinnamon
+- Hot chocolate and all the trimmings – squirty cream, marshmallows and cinnamon

 - Mince pies

 - Christmas pudding